scriptituk/tv-test-card-maker/README-beta.md

 </details>

 > [!NOTE]
-> This nomenclature of groups, elements and arguments is TCM-specific.
+> This nomenclature of elements, arguments and groups is TCM-specific.

 ## Installing